Summary Document: 4 page PDF Leadership & Care

 It’s Not OK to…

-Not Negotiable Rules and Negotiable Agreements
+Non-Negotiable Rules and Negotiable Agreements

-Not Negotiable (my responsibility as authority)
+Non-Negotiable (my responsibility as authority)

 Agreements (our responsibility as opportunity)

-These are distinctly different ways to provide structure and require distinctly different language.
-The literature presents many ways to booktalk about rules or guidelines for expectations, but I have chosen to follow the language of Jean Illsley-Clark and Connie Dawson in Growing Up Again.
-Parents who are reading that book can more readily understand how to phrase rule making if the language is the same at school and at home.
-The classroom becomes a model ways to communicate responsibilities and consistent structure.
-We talk about what is not negotiable and what can be negotiated together.
+I have chosen to follow the way Jean Illsley-Clark and Connie Dawson present in Growing Up Again.
+Parents reading that book can more readily understand how to phrase rule making if the language at school and at home are the same.
+The classroom then models ways to communicate responsibilities and provide consistent structure.

 NON-NEGOTIABLE RULES